"I am power incarnate! To Galactus, nothing is impossible!"

 Galactus also has no love for Cyborg Superman either.

-This tends to be why Galactus is usually regarded more as neutral than evil.
+This tends to be why some regard Galactus more as neutral than evil.
 He does what he must to survive and can rightly be considered a higher being.
 He always keeps his word, pays his debts, and is willing to leave sentient beings alone or escape doomed planets as long as they don't bother him.
 He tends to show disgust at those who cause meaningless destruction like Tyrant and the Fallen One.
 And if it's one of his own that's causing it, he'll usually do something about it when someone brings it to his attention.

 Fusion Dance: Galactus is sucked into the Ultimate Marvel Universe when Wolverine breaks reality during the Age of Ultron event, and is attacked by his counterpart Gah Lak Tus, which tries to eat and ends up fusing with him, creating an even more powerful and ravenous entity.